gdimitriu/swarm_robots/docs/protocol_commands.md

 l - lcd operation

+lc# - clear lcd

+ln,xx,message# - print message on lcd on next line with xx font

+lf,xx,file# - print the file on lcd with xx font (only the number of messages that could be printed will be printed)

-n# - clear command list (from memory)
+N# - clear command list (from memory)

-nxxx# - remove command file xxxx
+Nfrxxx# - remove command file xxxx

-Nfxxx# - save the navigation data to file xxx from SD
+Nfsxxx# - save the navigation data to file xxx from SD

-Na# - start adding navigation data

-NA# - end adding navigation data
+Nflxxx# - load the navigation data from file xxx from SD

 Nxxxx# - add the xxxx command to navigation data (this should not have D or B command)